Native American Indian Spa Treatments

 In many traditions, the entrance to the sweat lodge faces to the East and the sacred fire pit.
 This has a very significant spiritual value.
 Each new day for all begins in the East with the rising of Father Sun, the source of life and power, the dawn of wisdom, while the fire heating the rocks is the undying light of the world, eternity, and it is a new spiritual beginning day that we seek in the sweat ceremony.

-Common to all traditions, and sweat is the ideal of spiritual cleanliness.
-Many sweats start with the participants fasting for an entire day of contemplation in preparation for the sweat while avoiding caffeine, alcohol and other unhealthy substances.
-Prior to entering the sweat the participants usually smudge with sage, sweetgrass or cedar smoke as a means toward ritual cleanliness.
+Common to all traditions, sweat is the ideal of spiritual cleanliness.
+Many sweats start with the participants fasting for an entire day of contemplation in preparation for the sweat while avoiding caffeine, alcohol, and other unhealthy substances.
+Prior to entering the sweat, the participants usually smudge with sage, sweetgrass or cedar smoke as a means of ritual cleanliness.

-Some spas offer actual sweat lodges, while others interpret the benefits of heat with hot mud wraps, tub soaks, or hot stone therapies including foot massage.
+Some spas offer sweat lodges, while others interpret the benefits of heat with hot mud wraps, tub soaks, or hot stone therapies, including foot massage.

-Skaná, The Spa at Turning Stone borrowed from the past and will help you to renew your spirit in an interpretive American Indian sweat lodge ceremony.
+Skaná, The Spa at Turning Stone, borrowed from the past and will help you renew your spirit in an interpretive American Indian sweat lodge ceremony.
 Skaná is proud to be one of the few spas in the world to offer an authentic sweat lodge experience.
-Built by the Oneida Indian Nation with the Oglala and Lakota Sioux tribes of South Dakota, buffalo hides drape the red willow foundation and lead to a memorable experience.
+Built by the Oneida Indian Nation with the Oglala and Lakota Sioux tribes of South Dakota, buffalo hides drape the red willow foundation, leading to a memorable experience.

 Turning Stone’s three-hour sweat lodge experience features interpretative storytelling, drumming, chants, and prayers.